pettmatt/laravel-rest-itemlist/README.md

 Install composer dependencies: `composer install`

-Turn on local server.

-Start local server: `php artisan serve`

-Note: Remember to ``turn on`` your local server using your chosen application.
+Remember to ``turn on`` your local server using your chosen application.
 In my case this would be MAMP.

+Start the local server of the application: `php artisan serve`

-Also your local server might need a database named as `laravel_rest_api`.
+Note: Local server might need a database named as `laravel_rest_api`.

 If everything went as planned you should see the application in your browser.